-A tonnage tax regime, as an alternative to normal corporate income tax, is available to resident shipping companies in respect of their income from the operation of ships in international traffic.
-Each shipping company that is a taxpayer under corporate income tax may elect for the tonnage tax regime, provided that:
+A tonnage tax regime, as an alternative to normal corporate income tax, is available to resident shipping companies in respect of their income from the operation of ships in international maritime traffic.
+Each shipping company that is a taxpayer under corporate income tax may elect the tonnage tax regime, provided that:

-- it operates in maritime transport in international shipping; and - the ships referred to in the preceding section must be strategically and commercially operated from the Republic of Slovenia.
+- it operates in maritime transport in international shipping; and - the ships are strategically and commercially operated from the Republic of Slovenia.